 Federal investigators and prosecutors have the resources necessary to launch in-depth investigations against people they suspect of committing wire fraud and they are able to tirelessly work to convict defendants.
 You need a wire fraud attorney in Raleigh who will fight on your behalf with the same intensity and tireless focus whether we’re launching our own investigation, interviewing witnesses, creating a legal strategy, or defending you in court.

 Whether you are under investigation or have already been charged, the time to act is now.
-To contact our legal team for representation in the Eastern District and Middle District of North Carolina and set up a free consultation, call (919) 887-8040 or fill out our contact form to get started!
+To contact our legal team for representation in the Eastern District of North Carolina, which includes Raleigh, Greenville, Fayetteville, and Robeson County, and set up a free consultation, call (919) 887-8040 or fill out our contact form to get started!